sendgrid/docs/README.markdown

 Weights are same as the folder weights - the higher numbers move higher up the tree.
 Icons are based on the CSS icon class names from Twitter Bootstrap. showTitle and navigation["show"] both default to true if not specified.

 ## JS and CSS, etc
 JavaScript and CSS are minified and combined using Juicer.
-Image files referenced in CSS files are embedded as data-uri information.
+The files to be packaged and their orders are specified in JsMinify.yml and CssMinify.yml respectively.
+Image files referenced in CSS files are embedded as data-uri information, assuming they are not too large.

 ## License
 (The MIT License)